BELLA: Black box model Explanations by Local Linear Approximations: Experiments

-\textbf{Simplicity} is most commonly measured by the number of features that an explanation contains (fewer is better).
-Table~\ref{tab:simplicity} shows the comparison.
-LIME has the same size of explanations as \method.
-This is because LIME takes this parameter as input and we set it to the size of the explanation provided by \method.
-SHAP constantly provides longer explanations than \method ~-- even though we exclude the features that have a Shap value of zero.
-This is because SHAP optimizes exclusively for fidelity, at the expense of generality and simplicity.
-From Tables~\ref{tab:fidelity_rmse},~\ref{tab:generality}, and~\ref{tab:simplicity}, we can see that at the same level of simplicity, \method provides more general and more accurate explanations than LIME.
-BELLA provides less accurate explanations than SHAP, but at the same time, BELLA's explanations are vastly more general and much simpler.
+\textbf{Simplicity} is most commonly measured by the number of features that an explanation contains (Table~\ref{tab:simplicity}).
+LIME has the same size of explanations as BELLA.
+This is because LIME takes this parameter as input and we set it to the size of the explanation provided by BELLA.
+SHAP and MAPLE constantly provide longer explanations than BELLA.
+MAPLE has higher complexity than SHAP, even though it comes with lower accuracy.

-\textbf{Robustness} measures how similar the explanations for close data points are.
-To measure robustness, we first define the distance between two explanations:
+One could consider tuning the simplicity of LIME until LIME beats BELLA on fidelity, or tune fidelity until LIME beats BELLA on simplicity.
+To compare the two methods, however, one has to fix one parameter and compare the other.
+This is what our experiments do: at the same simplicity, BELLA beats LIME on fidelity (Table~\ref{tab:fidelity_rmse}).
+It follows that, to achieve the same fidelity as BELLA, LIME necessarily has to decrease its simplicity.
+Thus, BELLA beats LIME in both cases.

-Here, $n$ is the number of features, and the $\beta_{i}$ are the regression coefficients of the explanations.
-The explanation distance is in the range of $[0,1]$, and two explanations are the same iff their distance is equal to $0$.
-The smaller the distance between the explanations, the higher the robustness.
-Therefore we define robustness as $1-\textit{Explanation~distance}$ so that higher values represent better robustness.
-We compute explanations for each data point in the test set, and compute robustness wrt. the $10$ closest data points for each of them.
-The results are shown in Table~\ref{tab:robustness}.
-LIME samples $5000$ data points to create a synthetic neighborhood.
-Thus, LIME can perform slightly better than our approach on datasets that have fewer observations.
-Still, in the majority of cases, and on average, \method outperforms LIME. \method also outperforms SHAP by a wide margin.
-This is because SHAP's explanations are tailored for a single data point, while \method provides explanations that apply to a larger neighborhood.
+\textbf{Robustness} judges how similar the explanations for close data points are.
+We measure robustness as:

-We thus see that \method outperforms LIME and SHAP on simplicity, generality, and robustness, and LIME additionally on fidelity.
-This is because the surrogate models of \method are explicitly designed for these criteria.
+Here, $n$ is the number of features, and $w_{1i}$ and $w_{2i}$ are the weights of feature $i$ in the first and second explanation, respectively.
+Robustness is in the range of $[0,1]$, with 1 indicating that two explanations are identical.
+We compute explanations for each data point in the test set, and compute robustness wrt. a smaller set of 5 closest neighbors, and a larger set of 20 closest neighbors (Table~\ref{tab:robustness}).
+As expected, all methods are a bit less robust when the set of neighbors is larger, but otherwise the results are very similar: LIME samples $5000$ data points to create a synthetic neighborhood.
+Thus, LIME can perform better than our approach on datasets that have fewer observations.
+However, in the vast majority of cases, as well as on average, BELLA outperforms LIME.
+BELLA also outperforms SHAP by a wide margin.
+This is because SHAP's explanations are tailored for a single data point.
+BELLA also outperforms MAPLE.
+This is because the crisp neighborhood of BELLA provides much more robust explanations than MAPLE's weighted neighborhood.